Zaynab an-Nafzawiyyah

 She was married to Yusuf ibn Tashfin (r.
-1061-1107) and reportedly his de facto co-ruler.
+1061–1107) and reportedly his de facto co-ruler.
 She was one of the wives of Berber kings given the title of malika (queen), which was not a given thing for the wives of Muslim monarchs, and called al-qa'ima bi mulkihi ('literally: the one in charge of her husband's mulk'), referring to her participation in the state affairs during the reign of her spouse.
 Though the khutba was never issued in her name, she was recognized to share the power of her spouse.

 Life

 The earliest reference to her is in the anonymous 12th-century text Kitab al-Istibsar, where it says "In her time there was none more beautiful or intelligent or witty ... she was married to Yusuf, who built Marrakech for her".
 This work names her father as Ibrāhīm an-Nafzāwi, a merchant originally from Kairouan.

 According to Ibn Khaldun, she first became the concubine of Yusuf ibn Ali, chief of the Wurika and Aylana Berber tribes about Aghmat in Morocco.
 She then married Luqūt al-Maghrāwi, Emir of Aghmat.
 In 1058, Luqūt was killed in Tadla in a battle against the invading Almoravids and his wealth was inherited by Zaynab, his widow.

-The most detailed information appears to be in the (unfortunately incomplete) early 14th-century text Al-bayan al-mughrib.
+The most detailed information appears to be in the incomplete early 14th-century text Al-bayan al-mughrib.
 She is said to have had many offers of marriage from tribal chiefs from all over Morocco, but always declined by saying she would marry no-one who did not wish to become ruler of the whole country.
 It is said she had supernatural powers, and conversed with genies.

 She married the Almoravid Emir, Abu-Bakr Ibn-Umar in September 1068 and offered to put her immense wealth at his disposal.
 It is said she blindfolded Abu Bakr, then led him to a secret cavern.
 When she removed the blindfold, he saw around him an immense treasure of gold and silver, pearls and rubies.
 "All this is yours" she said before leading him out - again blindfolded.